apache/logging-flume/flume-ng-doc/sphinx/FlumeDeveloperGuide.rst

 As of Flume 1.4.0, Avro is the default RPC protocol.
 The ``NettyAvroRpcClient`` and ``ThriftRpcClient`` implement the ``RpcClient`` interface.
-The client needs to create this object with the host and port of the target Flume agent, and canthen use the ``RpcClient`` to send data into the agent.
+The client needs to create this object with the host and port of the target Flume agent, and can then use the ``RpcClient`` to send data into the agent.
 The following example shows how to use the Flume Client SDK API within a user's data-generating application: